Jillian storey, flutes

 As a solo performer, Lalia has consistently advanced in competitions and has played in masterclasses for many renowned violinists, including Kevork Mardirossian, Jamie Laredo, Phil Setzer, David Kim, Adam Han-Gorski, and Rachel Barton Pine.
 She has ranked as a national finalist for the MTNA Competition, placed in Santa Barbara’s PASF Competition, was a finalist in UNCG’s Student Artist Competition, and won first prize for concerto competitions at Grand Valley State University (MI) and Westmont College (CA).
 Lalia has appeared as a soloist with the Grand Valley State University Orchestra and the Westmont College Orchestra performing works by Lalo and Sibelius.

 As a highly sought-after collaborative musician, she performs regularly with many ensembles around the Triad, including the Gate City Camerata and Greensboro Opera.
 As part of her Graduate Assistantship at UNCG, Lalia was a member of the Graduate String Quartet, and a principal player in the University Symphony Orchestra.
 This past season, Lalia was awarded a fellowship with the Eastern Music Festival (NC), where she performed with the faculty orchestra under the baton of Maestro Gerry Schwarz, and played in a chamber ensemble with Nadja Salerno-Sonnenberg.
 As an active orchestral musician, Lalia has worked with orchestras in California, Michigan, and North Carolina.
-Presently, Lalia performs with the Greensboro Symphony Orchestra, the Winston-Salem Symphony, the Fayetteville Symphony Orchestra, and is a substitute with the Chamber Orchestra of the Triangle.
+Presently, Lalia performs with the Greensboro Symphony Orchestra, the Winston-Salem Symphony, and the Cleveland-based ensemble Renovare.
 In addition to her performing engagements, Lalia is also in high demand as a teacher.
 She has been teaching private lessons through music schools and her own private studio for the past 10 years.

 Praised for his "dramatic performance" and "stunning orchestral playing," rising cellist Peter Swanson has performed across the United States as soloist, cutting-edge collaborator, and orchestral leader.
 Recent highlights include concerto performances with the Lake Superior Chamber Orchestra and Northshore Philharmonic (both MN), as well as his first Upper Midwest solo tour of unaccompanied recitals last summer.
 His passion for the modern cello repertoire has led him to tackle the works of Hindemith, Crumb, Britten, Ligeti, Barber, Shostakovich, Dutilleux, Lutosławski, Augusta Read Thomas, Golijov, and John Luther Adams.

 As an orchestral musician, his leadership positions span nearly a dozen orchestras at the community, collegiate, and professional level.
 Accolades include a full fellowship to the National Orchestral Institute, being named winner of the inaugural Prince George's Philharmonic Cello Internship (MD), and two years as endowed principal of the Luther College Symphony and Chamber Orchestras.
 He can be heard on the Grammy-nominated NAXOS recording of the National Orchestral Institute performing masterworks by Ruggles, Stucky, and Harbison.
 As a chamber musician, he is a founding member of Catchfire Collective, a new music ensemble based in North Carolina.
 Other chamber tenures include the Ekklesia Trio, Music In The Shape Of A Pear, the TEMPO Ensemble, the Gate City Camerata, and Present~Continuous.
 In these groups he has premiered numerous pieces and promoted recent compositions from around the world.
-He has also recently been appointed to the UNC-Greensboro Graduate Fellowship Quartet.
+He also performs in the UNC-Greensboro Graduate Fellowship group, the Di Domani Quartet.

-He currently is pursuing a doctoral degree from the University of North Carolina-Greensboro as a graduate assistant under the instruction of Alex Ezerman.
+Peter serves on the faculty at Guilford College (NC) and is pursuing a doctoral degree from the University of North Carolina-Greensboro as a graduate assistant under the instruction of Alex Ezerman.
 He also holds degrees from the University of Maryland and Luther College (IA).
-He has performed in masterclasses for Andres Diaz, Cecylia Barczyk, Richard Belcher, Tulio Rondon, Christine Kim, Lawrence Stombeck, and Robert DeMaine.
+He has performed in masterclasses for Andres Diaz, Cecylia Barczyk, Richard Belcher, Tulio Rondon, Christine Kim, Lawrence Stomberg, and Robert DeMaine.
 He is a winner of the National School Orchestra Award, the Luther Music Excellence Award, and the Burlington Industries Music Award.
 Peter plays a 2013 Beckmann cello specially commissioned by Givens Violins in Minneapolis.

-Pianist and composer Robin McLaughlin is the common link between all members of Catchfire Collective.
-She has had work performed throughout the United States and Canada, and has been recognized by ASCAP and the American Composers Forum.
+Composer and pianist Robin McLaughlin has had her works performed throughout the United States and Canada, and has been recognized by ASCAP and the American Composers Forum.
 Drawing musical inspiration from metaphor and the sacred, her music is imaginative and energetic.

 isaac pyatt, percussion